jennego/horse-quotes/README.md

 GO STRAIGHT TO REACT/SPA???

+This project is using Ruby on Rails and Zurb Foundation 6.
+With plans for a react based spa.

 *********

 To do next
-- Ajax form submit (or find or create by)
+- Ajax form submit (or find or create by) // get author to work both for new and existing
-- Submit select2 tagged
+- Submit select2 tagged - new and existing
-- Combine author name for now - new column

-To do
 - make sure categories work properly
 - match author so if author is the same, uses same record - no dupes

+To do
 - add select or auto complete + add new to categories - no dupes
 - style pages - backgrounds, quotes, slides
 - add users (two roles, contrib and fav only)